Call/Text: (678) 329 9029

 • Preparation for leadership and academic positions

-• In-depth training in healthcare policy
+• Training in healthcare policy

-• Enhanced interprofessional collaboration skills
+• Interprofessional collaboration skills

-• Comprehensive understanding of healthcare systems
+• Training in healthcare systems

-• Advanced education in evidence-based practice
+• Education in evidence-based practice

 These skills are some of the reasons why some organizations are pushing for all advanced-practice nurses to get a DNP.
 Right now, an MSN is the entry-level degree you need to get to become an APRN, but there is an intention and motivation to raise this standard to the doctoral level.